FDA-Cleared Skincare Devices: Safety and Efficacy Guide

 How can I verify if a skincare device is FDA-cleared?

 Check the manufacturer's website for explicit FDA clearance statements with specific indications.
 Look for documentation of the 510(k) clearance number when available.
-Avoid brands that only mention FDA registration without confirming clearance status.
+Be cautious of brands that use vague language like "FDA-registered" or "FDA-compliant," as registration alone does not validate safety or efficacy.
+You can verify any device's clearance status through the FDA's publicly accessible 510(k) database.

 Are FDA-cleared skincare devices safe for all skin types?